-Minor modifications to an approved project should be submitted to your GM officer.
+Minor modifications to an approved project should be submitted to your GM Officer.
 The GMSC will review these and will issue the approval certificate.

 Significant changes require a review and replacement of the original risk assessment.
 Certain changes to Activity Class 2 and 3 projects are notifiable to HSE.
 Significant changes to notified activities that have consequences for the risks arising from the activity incur a fee (approximately £1000).
-Therefore, it is recommended that new Activity Class 2 and 3 risk assessments cover all foreseeable avenues of research to avoid more fees later on.
+Therefore, it is recommended that new Activity Class 2 and 3 risk assessments cover all foreseeable avenues of research to avoid subsequent additional fees.